All-Ireland Hurling Final - all you need to know

 |Coverage: Watch on BBC Two Northern Ireland and BBC iPlayer; live text commentary & in-play clips, reports, reaction & highlights on BBC Sport website & app

-Arguably the Emerald Isle's greatest annual sporting occasion will unfold at Croke Park on Sunday when Limerick aim for a fourth successive All-Ireland Hurling title in the decider against last year's beaten finalists Kilkenny.
+One of Ireland's greatest annual sporting occasions will take place at Croke Park on Sunday when Limerick aim for a fourth successive All-Ireland Hurling title in the decider against last year's beaten finalists Kilkenny.

 Limerick secured the county's first three-in-a-row 12 months ago as they held off the Cats 1-31 to 2-26 in an epic battle.